 - Milk: Use whole milk only, not reduced fat.

-- Eggs: Use large eggs, pasture-raised if possible.
+- Eggs: Use room temperature large eggs, pasture-raised if possible.

-- Grapefruit Juice: Use real grapefruit juice.
+- Grapefruit Juice: Use real, fresh grapefruit juice.
 You’ll need a real grapefruit for the grapefruit zest, so you can use some of the juice from the already zested grapefruit.
 Consider juicing the entire grapefruit and drinking the remaining portion 😉.

 - Vanilla Extract: Use real vanilla extract, not imitation vanilla.
-Vanilla extract can be expensive, so if you plan to bake somewhat regularly consider buying a bottle of vanilla extract at Costco, which can be more economical.
+Vanilla extract can be expensive, so if you bake somewhat regularly, consider buying a bottle of vanilla extract at Costco, which can be more economical.

-- Granulated Sugar: Adds sweetness.
+- Granulated White Sugar: Adds sweetness.
 I find that ¾ cup is the exact right amount.
-It's not too sweet but it's still dessert.
+It's not too sweet, but it's still dessert.
 However, it can be reduced to as little as ½ cup or up to 1 cup for a very sweet dessert.

 - Salt: To balance and bring out flavor.